fw-vision/fw-vision-web/content/blog/10 Day Water Fast - An Experiment.md

 ### Day 4

-Had Athletic Greens in the morning, and **finished a 5 km run at my typical pace**.
+Had Athletic Greens in the morning, and **finished a 5 km run at my typical pace (90 hours into the fast)**.
 The run wasn't easier or harder than my normal 5 km runs that were either fed or (10 hr) fasted.
 I felt more comfortable with exercise after having replenished electrolytes in my body.

 One very surprising turn of events: **had a bowel movement today**, probably what's leftover from before the fast.
 This also means that my gut likely woke up from the Athletic Greens supplement, so far I'm feeling fantastic but will monitor to see if I should abort after day 5.